 The Lawson Academy is sharing this information about the district and your child’s campus with you as part of its obligations under the federal No Child Left Behind Act of 2001 (NCLB).

-School official communicate the student’s academic progress through the following methods:
+School officials communicate the student’s academic progress through the following methods:

 Teacher-issued Progress Reports: Teachers can send home a progress report to students any time during the grading period.
 All progress reports require a parent signature.